MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Customize/customize-overview.md

 ---
 title: Customizations for IoT Enterprise
 description: Windows IoT Enterprise customizations provide a controlled and specialized experience for the end-users of a Windows device by allowing OEMs and system administrators to lock down the Windows device interaction experience.
-MSHAttr:
-- 'PreferredSiteName:MSDN'
-- 'PreferredLib:/library/windows/hardware'
-ms.assetid: dac59fd3-f5d0-4d02-ac89-0caf7fe3c9dd
 author: sydbruck
 ms.author: sybruckm
 ms.service: windows-iot
 ms.subservice: iot
 ms.date: 02/27/2024
 ms.topic: article
 ---

 # Customizations for IoT Enterprise

 > [!TIP]